DalalDibakar/To-Do-App/README.md

-This is an advanced To-Do-App in react.js.
+This is an advanced To-Do-App in react.js and styled with Tailwind CSS.
 This application is built with react context API for state management and uses local storage for data persistence.

 # Getting Started with Create React App